-With the addition of these vast tracts of land, more and more cowboys headed to the southwest, where they herded cattle north to market and sold them for beef.
+With the addition of these vast "new" tracts of land, more and more cowboys headed west, where they herded cattle north to market and sold them for beef.
 As they galloped along, cowboys would sing songs about food like "Trouble for the Range Cook" and "Starving to Death on My Government Claim."

 "Git Along Little Dogies" is another classic cowboy tune.
 In it, a cowboy tells the dogies (the calves in the herd) that it’s their misfortune (and none of his own) that they will soon be sold at market.
-Maybe you’ve heard it!
+Maybe you remember the lyrics:

 As I walked out this morning for pleasure,

 I met a cowpuncher a jogging along;

 his hat was throwed back and his spurs was a jingling,

 and as he advanced he was singing this song.

 Yippee ti yi yo, get along little dogies

 It's your misfortune and none of my own

 Yippee ti yi yo get along little dogies